Richard Rogers’ Madrid-Barajas airport.

 "When you arrive, you're shunted to a lower level to baggage claim and go through what feels like a service (exit)," says Goldberger, who regularly flies through New York and New Jersey's bustling but not very beautiful airports.

 Although most airports don't meet his wish for a "grand welcome" -- even the ones he likes -- some architects are designing lovely airports that are worth admiring.
+Here are some of the airport designs Goldberger has appreciated or is hankering to see for himself.

 Richard Rogers’ Madrid-Barajas airport, departure area.